Open Bible Data Home About News OET Key

 UTNuW Translation Notes:

-Psalm 10 General Notes
+Psalm 10 Introduction

 Psalms 9–10 as One Psalm

 Psalm 9 has a superscription but Psalm 10 does not.
-This fact and the acrostic nature of the two psalms (lines start with consecutive letters of the alphabet) has lead many scholars to believe these two psalms may have originally been written as one psalm.
+This fact and the acrostic nature of the two psalms (lines start with consecutive letters of the alphabet) has led many scholars to believe these two psalms may have originally been written as one psalm.
 The analysis of the structure of these psalms presented here will assume that.
 It is recommended that you follow the versification and chapter structure of other Bibles you are familiar with.

 Structure and Formatting

-Translation Issues in This Chapter
+Translation Issues in This Psalm

 Order and chaos